Classes and Workshops - Studio K and WATERFALL ARTS

 Shown work by Kris Engman, students and other artists

-WHERE THE WILD THINGS ARE - Drawing animals from farm to forest - Oh…. those animals!
+Oh…. those animals!
 In this drawing weekend, we’re going to go beyond ‘cute and fuzzy’ into the structure and basic skeletal anatomy of some favorite creatures - chipmunk to chickadee, tiger to tarantula…or at least something along those lines.
 We’ll squeeze a dog and cat into the mix as well.
 Working from photographs of choice, we’ll use skeletons as reference material and build outward to the surface patterning that makes the animal kingdom so totally fascinating.
 Emphasis first and foremost on the methods and materials that make for beautiful drawings.

 Examples of work by Kris Engman, students and other artists

-LINEAR PERSPECTIVE - From the near to the far away -
+LINEAR PERSPECTIVE - From the near to the far away - Dates to be announced

 How do we establish a sense of depth and distance on a piece of paper that’s flat?
 Linear perspective is a good place to start.
 The very workable formula has served artists well for over 500 years.
 It isn’t hard, although people often mis-think that it is.
 In 3 days you can get a handle on it……so useful.
 Handouts and demonstrations will explain it all.